dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 [!code-csharp[](kestrel/sample2/Program.cs?name=snippet_Limits&highlight=3-4)]

 There's a separate limit for connections that have been upgraded from HTTP or HTTPS to another protocol (for example, on a WebSockets request).
-After a connection is upgraded, it’s not counted against the `MaxConcurrentConnections` limit anymore.
+After a connection is upgraded, it isn't counted against the `MaxConcurrentConnections` limit.

 **Maximum request body size**